Vonage/vivid-3/libs/components/src/lib/data-grid/README.md

 `aria-rowcount` is meant to be used when the number of visible rows differs from the number of total rows.
 This can happen in case of virtual or infinite scroll as well as in case of filtering.
 See [the filtering use case](#filterable) for usage example.

+### aria-haspopup for the filter button
+If you are using a popup for the filter button, you should add `aria-haspopup` to the filter button.
+See [the filtering use case](#filterable) for usage example.

 ## Use Cases